How will leaving the EU affect nature and the environment?

 We're campaigning around Brexit to make sure our environmental laws don't fall through the gaps.

-The report shows the government's 25-year environment plan is short on detail – and weaker than EU laws in some areas.
+The government's 25-year environment plan is also short on detail and weaker than EU laws in some areas.
+The Natural Capital Committee have warned progress on its aims is too slow.
 Plus, without an independent watchdog, it can't hold the government to account.

 What has Europe done for us?